Luc4sguilherme/Steam-levelup-BOT/README.md

 - Bot has the ability to detect unset cards, and to handle them, a card is unset when there is extra cards that aren't able to complete another set.
 ### STM Support
 - If you supply yourself, or if you have a 1:1 bot, setup this script to periodically request a desired amount of sets
+### SteamSupply Support
+- Automatic update the bot info in the steam.supply website catalog
+### Automatic update Cards Database
+- Automatic update the database to keep in track of every appid and his sets
 ### Handle donations
 - You can enable/disable donates on your bot
 ### BBCodes